PacktPublishing/Vue.js-3.0-Cookbook/chapter-3/3.6/README.md

-# 3.4 - Removing the v-model from the input
+# 3.6 - Creating computed properties and how they work

 ## Project setup
 ```